USCGC Blackthorn: Operational history

 Blackthorn was initially assigned to the Great Lakes for ice-breaking duties, but after only a few months, she was reassigned to San Pedro, California.
-She served in San Pedro for several years before being brought into the gulf coast region to serve in Mobile, Alabama then transferred to Galveston, Texas for the final years of her service until the accident.
+She served in San Pedro for several years before being brought into the gulf coast region to serve in Mobile, Alabama, then transferred to Galveston, Texas, for the final years of her service until her sinking.

 In 1979–1980, Blackthorn underwent a major overhaul in Tampa, Florida.
-On 28 January 1980, while leaving Tampa Bay after the overhaul, she collided with the tanker SS Capricorn.
-Shortly after the collision, Blackthorn capsized, killing 23 of her crew.
-The cutter was raised for the investigation, and was scuttled in the Gulf of Mexico after the investigation was complete.
-She currently serves as an artificial reef for recreational diving and fishing.

-The collision
+Collision and sinking

 Having just completed her overhaul at the Gulf Tampa Drydock Company, which included overhaul of the main propulsion generators, Blackthorn was outward bound from Tampa Bay on the night of 28 January 1980.
 Meanwhile, the tanker Capricorn, owned by Kingston Shipping Company and operated by Apex Marine Corporation of New York, was standing (traveling with right-of-way) into the bay.
 Blackthorns captain, Lieutenant Commander George Sepel, had departed the ship's bridge to investigate a problem with the newly installed propulsion shaft.
 Ensign John Ryan had the conn.

-Earlier the cutter had been overtaken by the Russian passenger ship Kazakhstan.
+Earlier, the cutter had been overtaken by the Russian passenger ship Kazakhstan.
 When requested by Kazakhstan to pass, the Blackthorn navigated starboard permitting Kazakhstan to complete the maneuver.
 The Blackthorn then navigated to almost mid-channel and resumed course.
-(Some contend that the brightly lit passenger vessel obscured the ability of the crews of Blackthorn and Capricorn to see each other.)
+(Note: Some contend that the brightly lit passenger vessel obscured the ability of the crews of Blackthorn and Capricorn to see each other.)

 Capricorn began to turn left, but this course would not allow Capricorn and Blackthorn to pass port-to-port, as the rules of navigation generally required.
 Unable to make radio contact with Blackthorn, Capricorns pilot blew two short whistle blasts to have the ships pass starboard-to-starboard.
-With the Blackthorns officer of the deck (Ensign Ryan) confused in regard to the standard operating procedure and rules of navigation, Blackthorns captain issued orders for evasive action.
+With the Blackthorns officer of the deck, Ensign Ryan, confused in regard to the standard operating procedure and rules of navigation, Blackthorns captain issued orders for evasive action.
 Despite the Blackthorns evasive action, a collision occurred.

 Damage to the Blackthorn from the initial impact was not extensive.
 However, Capricorns anchor was ready to be let go.
-The anchor became embedded in the Blackthorns hull and ripped open the port side above the water line.
-Then as the two ships backed away from each other, the chain became taut.
-The force of the much larger ship pulling on it caused Blackthorn to tip on her side until she suddenly capsized.
+The anchor became embedded in the Blackthorns hull and ripped open the port (left) side above the water line.
+Then, as the two ships backed away from each other, the chain became taut.
+The force of the much larger ship, Capricorn, pulling on the chain caused the smaller ship, Blackthorn, to tip on her side until she suddenly capsized.
 Six off-duty personnel who had mustered when they heard the collision alarm were trapped inside the ship.
 Several crew members who had just reported aboard tried to escape and in the process trapped themselves in the engine room.
 Although 27 crewmen survived the collision, 23 perished.